Find out what is happening in the world of corruption

 During their investigation into your complaint, the police, the prosecutors and other officials will take measures to minimise any inconvenience to you by, among others, conducting interviews with you in your language of choice and in private, if necessary.

-2. Receive information: the right to request and obtain public information without being required to justify that request.
+The right to request and obtain public information without being required to justify that request.

 You have the right to be informed of your rights and of how to exercise them.
 You can, as part of this right, ask government officials for explanations in your own language of anything you do not understand.

 You have the right to receive information and to be informed of all relevant services available to you by government service providers.
 You are entitled to receive documents to which the law entitles you to have access.